Piet Dumortier

 Piet Dumortier (9 November 1915 - 5 April 1945) was a Dutch footballer.
 He played in one match for the Netherlands national football team in 1938.

-He played for the Utrecht club VV DOS between 1930 and 1944.
+Nicknamed Rooie Piet (Red Pete), he played for the Utrecht club VV DOS between 1930 and 1944.

 Personal life

-Dumortier married at Utrecht City Hall in 1944 Everdina Abrahamse.
+Dumortier married at Utrecht City Hall in 1944 Everdina Abrahamsen.

-Dumortier became proprietor of a cigar shop in Utrecht.
+Dumortier became proprietor of a cigar shop in Utrecht, but he suffered from Goitre, an enlarged thyroid gland that can lead to problems with swallowing or breathing.
 He died during a bombing raid at the end of the Second World War, and shortly before his city was liberated from German occupation, when he was being hospitalised for diphtheria - during the raid the Germans allegedly turned off the electricity (by other accounts a power failure) which cut power to his iron lung.
+Teammates tried in vain to save his life by generating electricity with a bicycle dynamo.
 He is buried at the Tolsteeg Cemetery.